Universal Orlando Admits Guests And Team Members Felt Electrical Shocks At Volcano Bay Water Park

 On Wednesday evening, Universal Orlando Resort released a statement, which included them saying they first gave “technical issues” as the closure reason so they could investigate it further.
 They wanted to know exactly what was going on before stating what the specific issue was.

 “We have worked with OUC, outside electrical contractors and our own experts – and we now know the problem is specifically electrical.
 We have spent the hours and days since Sunday testing and re-testing our electrical system across the entire park.
 And we have made repairs and modifications to our electrical system.
-We believe this has resolved the issue.
-Some attractions within Volcano Bay remain closed while we continue testing – just to make sure everything is ok.
-We’ll open them as soon as we can.
-The Occupational Safety and Health Administration has been on site today.
-We want the same thing they do – which is to make sure everyone is safe.”
+We believe this has resolved the issue.”

 Universal Orlando went on to say that they know it is “disturbing” to feel any kind of shock in a water park and that is why they’re investigating this so thoroughly.